 At the top of the first input tab ("Enter data here") is a section for key indicators which are used to relate the calculated result to various metrics.
-For drinking water plants, the user should fill in information on two indicators, while wastewater treatment plants should fill in information on three indicators, as shown in the figure below.
+For drinking water and wastewater treatment plants the user should fill in information on three indicators each, as shown in the figure below.
 All measurements must be filled in on an annual basis for the year in question.
 When filling in the data in the tool, it is advantageous to use the data reported in the environmental report.

-1 population equivalent (pe) is calculated to 70 g BOD, per person per day.
+Person equivalents (pe) is calculated as 70 g BOD7 per person per day.